-Sorta Change of Heart: Nation of Change thinks its found the reason Whole Foods has decided to require GMO labeling by the year 2018: their initial failure to support last fall’s California labeling initiative and the fact that, after much pressure to support the law, they offered only a lukewarm endorsement and no money.
+Sorta Change of Heart: Nation of Change thinks it’s found the reason Whole Foods has decided to require GMO labeling (link no longer available) by the year 2018: their initial failure to support last fall’s California labeling initiative and the fact that, after much pressure to support the law, they offered only a lukewarm endorsement and no money.
 Consumers weren’t happy.
 The article also reveals something we didn’t know: Whole Foods made a promise in 1998 to remove all GMOs from its house brands.
 Apparently, according to Nation of Change, that promise hasn’t been kept.
 The piece is also worth reading because of the way it addresses the 5 year delay in labeling.
 Recommended.

 Essentially the industry’s position boils down to “consumers shouldn’t be told what products have GMOs in them because they won’t be able to understand or intelligently process the information.”
 To me, this grossly underestimates the intelligence of the average consumer, and it arrogates to the food industry the right to decide what’s good for you to know and what isn’t, which is a terrible precedent.
 The fact that the industry is deliberately and aggressively fighting for the ability to keep relevant information from consumers about what they are feeding their families boggles the mind and should offend everyone.